 - Ruby is the red variety of the mineral Corundum.
 Sapphire is the other gem variety of Corundum and encompasses all colours except for red.
 Other than colour, Rubies and Sapphires have identical properties, so a Ruby is essentially a red Sapphire.

 Did you know?
-You can customise any of our pieces with your choice of stone, including Rubies!
-Shop and customise your piece here.
+You can personalise many of our pieces with your choice of stone, including ruby.
+Shop and customise your piece here or contact us to talk about incorporating ruby into your unique, handmade heirloom.